CarloLucibello/GraphNeuralNetworks.jl/docs/src/index.md

 This is the documentation page for the [GraphNeuralNetworks.jl](https://github.com/CarloLucibello/GraphNeuralNetworks.jl) library.

 A graph neural network library for Julia based on the deep learning framework [Flux.jl](https://github.com/FluxML/Flux.jl).

-Its most relevant features are:
+Among its features:

-* Provides CUDA support.
+* Integratation with the JuliaGraphs ecosystem.
-* It's integrated with the JuliaGraphs ecosystem.
+* Provides common graph convolutional layers.
-* Implements many common graph convolutional layers.
+* Fast operations on batched graphs.
-* Performs fast operations on batched graphs.
+* Easy to define custom graph convolutional layers.
-* Makes it easy to define custom graph convolutional layers.
+* CUDA support.

 ## Package overview